Slow Cooker Swedish Meatballs

 Jump to Recipe

-• They’re saucy — like my toddler, I’m all about the sauces, the dips and the garnishes.
+• They’re saucy: Like our kids, I’m all about the sauces, the dips and the garnishes.
 I like my meat smothered in something creamy and delicious, and this Swedish meatball sauce definitely does the trick!

-• They’ll do double duty: need an easy meal to throw in on a busy night?
-Slow Cooker Swedish Meatballs!
+• They’ll do double duty: Need an easy meal to throw in on a busy night?
 Need a potluck offering for a holiday dinner?
-Slow Cooker Swedish Meatballs!
 Need something elegant to serve guests that won’t make you lose your mind?
-Slow Cooker Swedish Meatballs!
+Slow Cooker Swedish Meatballs always fits the bill.

 Want to save this recipe?